 In common with many charitable organizations, the Association derives revenue from donations, the completeness of which is not susceptible of satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we are not able to determine whether any adjustments might be necessary to donations revenue, surplus (deficit) and cash flows from operations for the years ended March 31, 2020 and March 31, 2019, current assets as at March 31, 2020 and March 31, 2019, and net assets as at March 31, 2020 and March 31, 2019.
-Our audit opinion on the financial statements for the year ended March 31, 2019 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we are not able to determine whether any adjustments might be necessary to donations revenue, surplus and cash flows from operations for the years ended March 31, 2023 and March 31, 2022, and current assets and net assets as at March 31, 2023 and March 31, 2022.
+Our audit opinion on the financial statements for the year ended March 31, 2022 was modified accordingly because of the possible effects of this limitation in scope.